 eyeWitness is generously supported through financial or pro bono support from

-Anna joined the eyeWitness to atrocities team at the beginning of 2019.
-As a data analyst, she oversees the review and analysis of footage submitted through the app, manages and trains a roster of pro bono lawyers from three top international firms to review said submissions, and assists with the preparation of dossiers and cases addressed to different accountability mechanisms.
+Anna joined the eyeWitness team at the beginning of 2019.
+As eyeWitness' Associate Legal Advisor, she oversees the review and analysis of footage submitted through the app, manages and trains a roster of pro bono lawyers from three top international firms to review said submissions, and assists with the preparation of dossiers and cases addressed to different accountability mechanisms.
 Prior to this position Anna completed her 18-month-pupillage with a criminal law firm in Italy and is currently in the process of qualifying as a barrister.
 Other previous employers include the International Criminal Court and the Criminal Court of Bologna.
 She has a full law degree from the University of Bologna and an advanced LL.M. in Public International Law from the University of Leiden.

 As Executive Director of the International Bar Association (IBA) Mark S. Ellis leads the foremost international organisation of bar associations, law firms and individual lawyers in the world.
 Prior to joining the IBA, Dr Ellis spent ten years as the first Executive Director of the Central European and Eurasian Law Initiative (CEELI), a project of the American Bar Association (ABA), providing technical legal assistance to twenty-eight countries in Central Europe and the former Soviet Union, and to the International Criminal Tribunal for the Former Yugoslavia (ICTY) in the Hague.
 He served as Legal Advisor to the Independent International Commission on Kosovo, chaired by Justice Richard J. Goldstone and was appointed by OSCE to advise on the creation of Serbia’s War Crimes Tribunal.
 He was actively involved with the Iraqi High Tribunal and also acted as legal advisor to the defense team of Nuon Chea at the Cambodian War Crimes Tribunal (ECCC).
 In 2013, Dr Ellis was admitted to the List of Assistants to Counsel of the International Criminal Court.